 (iii) Such worries arise because of the fears in our mind.
 Some of such fears arise when we have seen something similar happening around us.

-Such fears and worries can be avoided by sheer will power and optimistic mindset.
+Such fears and worries can be avoided by sheer will power and an optimistic mindset.

 Question 2.
 Read the following line.